esa-esdl/esdl-core/doc/esdc_prod.rst

 In order to add new source data for which there is no source data provider yet, you can write your own.

-Make sure ``cablab-core`` is installed as described in section :ref:`data_access_py_inst` above.
+Make sure ``esdl-core`` is installed as described in section :ref:`data_access_py_inst` above.

 If your source data is NetCDF, writing a new provider is easy.
-Just copy one of the existing providers, e.g. `cablab/providers/ozone.py`_ and start adopting the code to your needs.
+Just copy one of the existing providers, e.g. `esdl/providers/ozone.py`_ and start adopting the code to your needs.

-For source data other than NetCDF, you will have to write a provider from scratch by implementing the :py:class:`cablab.CubeSourceProvider` interface or by extending the :py:class:`cablab.BaseCubeSourceProvider` which is usually easier.
+For source data other than NetCDF, you will have to write a provider from scratch by implementing the :py:class:`esdl.CubeSourceProvider` interface or by extending the :py:class:`esdl.BaseCubeSourceProvider` which is usually easier.
 Make sure you adhere to the contract described in the documentation of the respective class.

 To run your provider you will have to register it in the ``setup.py`` file.
 Assuming your provider is called